Walsh taking steps to limit social gatherings, says he does not want to hand out fines

 Walsh has said that he does not want to fine people for choosing not to follow social distancing guidelines but that other actions may be taken to deter people.

-“The basketball courts and the hockey courts, we’re going to be removing basketball rims if we have to, “ he said.
+“The basketball courts in the hockey courts, we’re going to be removing basketball rims if we have to, “ he said.

 In an effort to keep people from gathering, Boston City Councilor Michelle Wu started the “#BostonStayHomeChallenge” on social media.

-The challenge week started with “Meditation Monday” and the councilor and her children took part in a virtual yoga class — posting the results on her Twitter account.
+The challenge week started with “Medication Monday” and the councilor and her children took part in a virtual yoga class — posting the results on her twitter account.

 The rest of the weeks focuses on a different challenge to keep people entertained while stuck at home.